-It is usually blue and black, commonly known as “black gauze hat”, which is a common dress for men in Sui and Tang Dynasties.
+It is usually blue and black, and later developed into the "black gauze hat", which is a common dress for men in Sui and Tang Dynasties.
 The two straps on the back of the head are called Futou feet.

 5. Phoenix crown (凤冠)

 The Phoenix crown is worn by the empress.
 In front of the crown is decorated with Phoenix decorations, which are gold, pearl, treasure, and emerald.

 6. Mianliu (冕旒, king's crown with tassels)

 According to legend, it originated from the Yellow Emperor and was completed in the Zhou Dynasty.
 Mianliu is the most valuable one in the ritual crown.
 It was worn by emperors, princes, and officials in ancient times to participate in the grand sacrifice.

 It is made of gold and jade and decorated with jewels.
 It was popular in the Tang Dynasty, the highest level of Taoist hat.

 8. Square Jin (方巾)